 In addition to changes to the structure of the gag recreational fishing season, this framework action considers adjustments to the gag minimum size limit.
 The combined economic effects that would be expected to result from changes to the season structure and increases in the minimum size limit for gag are discussed in this section.
-As previously indicated, economic effects expected to result from Preferred Alternative 2 would stem from allowing recreational seasons proposed in Alternatives 3 and 4 to be extended beyond December 2.
-The combined effects that would be expected to result from the size limit increase proposed (Action 1) and adjustments to the fishing seasons (Action 3; Alternatives 3 and 4) are presented in Table 4.3.3.1 and Table 4.3.3.2.
+As previously indicated, economic effects expected to result from Preferred Alternative 2 would stem from allowing recreational seasons proposed in Preferred Alternative 5 and Alternatives 3 and 4 to be extended beyond December 2.
+The combined effects that would be expected to result from the size limit increase proposed (Action 1) and adjustments to the fishing seasons (Action 3; Alternatives 3-4 and Preferred Alternative 5) are presented in Table 4.3.3.1 and Table 4.3.3.2.
 In general, increasing the size limit would lengthen the fishing season by reducing the harvest rate.
 As discussed in this section, expected consumer surplus for the first year this action is fully implemented relative to the status quo, which was estimated using the recreational decision tool, could decrease or increase due to temporal variations in the average weight per gag.
-Relative to Alternative 1, increases in consumer surplus expected to result from combined changes to the size limit and to the season structure are estimated to range from \$3.95 million (Alternative 3-c) to \$4.01 million (Alternatives 4-a,4-b, and 4-c) (2014 dollars), assuming accountability measures are in effect (Table 4.3.3.1).
-If accountability measures are not in effect, the increases in consumer surplus relative to Alternative 1, resulting from the combined changes to the size limit and to the season structure, are estimated to range from \$6.53 million (Alternatives 3-c and 4-c) to \$7.08 million (Alternative 4a) (Table 4.3.3.2).
-Although the uncertainty associated with the decision tool increases as projections are made further out into the future, it is assumed that comparable positive net economic effects would continue to result from all proposed recreational gag fishing seasons combined with the establishment of a 24 inch size limit.
+Relative to Alternative 1, increases in consumer surplus expected to result from combined changes to the size limit and to the season structure are estimated to range from \$0.89 million (Preferred Alternative 5) to \$4.01 million (Alternatives 4-Option a, 4-Option b, and 4-Option c) (2014) dollars), assuming accountability measures are in effect (Table 4.3.3.1).
+If accountability measures are not in effect, the increases in consumer surplus relative to Alternative 1, resulting from the combined changes to the size limit and to the season structure, are estimated to range from \$0.89 million (Preferred Alternative 5) to \$7.08 million (Alternative 4a) (Table 4.3.3.2).
+Although the uncertainty associated with the decision tool increases as projections are made further out into the future, it is assumed that comparable positive net economic effects would continue to result from all proposed recreational gag fishing seasons combined with the establishment of a 24-inch size limit.
+Compared to Alternatives 3 and 4, Preferred Alternative 5, when implemented in conjunction with Preferred Alternative 2 and a size limit increase to 24 inches, would be expected to result in smaller gag harvests, shorter fishing seasons and lower CS increases.
+The combined set of preferred alternatives would be expected to result in additional longer term economic benefits stemming from improvements to the gag SPR as discussed in Chapter 2.1.